Student Employee Appreciation Week

-Open hours have been established in the Student Employment Office
+Open hours have been established to

-ensure your job information is correct and
+information is correct

-see the new time-keeping system.
+See the new time-keeping system

 The Student Employment Office oversees all aspects of on-campus student employment and off-campus community service.
 The department is managed by Aimee Parks, the assistant director of human resources for student employment, and is located in the first floor lounge of the Rebecca Stafford Student Center.
 She can be reached at 732-263-5706.

 All U.S. citizens and permanent residents who are undergraduate matriculated students must first complete a Free Application for Federal Student Aid (FAFSA) in order to be eligible to work on campus.
 Monmouth University's policy on student employment grants preferential hiring status to students eligible for Federal Work Study awards.

 All current and prospective student employees should be familiar with the various policies and procedures affecting student employment.
 Complete details are available in the Student Employment Handbook, which is updated annually.

 Student workers and supervisors may view the 2013-2014 Payroll Schedule.